-- Even simple expedients can help: change the location of web images over time; if phishers are hitting images you're no longer using, consider "helping" them by making creative adjustments to those images being used without your permission. - At a minimum, watch your server's logs!
+- Even simple expedients can help: change the location of web images over time; if phishers are hitting images the bank itself is no longer using, consider "helping" them by making creative adjustments to the images which are being used without your permission. - At a minimum, banks should watch their server's logs!